howardre/ELH_WestCoast/README.md

 ### Data
 Multiple data sources have potential applications to this project.
 Currently we are using:
-- The NOAA **West Coast Groundfish Bottom Trawl Survey** which is available from [NMFS FRAM Data Warehouse](https://www.webapps.nwfsc.noaa.gov/data/map) for 2003-2021.
-Additional surveys are also available, but only the current survey is being used for this research.
-These data are for larger individuals, including adults and juveniles for some species.
-Length data availability is variable depending on the species.
 - The NOAA **Rockfish Recruitment and Ecosystem Assessment Survey**, data for which are available upon request.
 This survey largely target pre-recruits.
 - The **CalCOFI Surveys**, which provide one of the longest fisheries time series available.
 Data can be accessed on their [website](https://calcofi.org).
 - The **Newport Hydrographic Line Surveys** data which are collected by Oregon State University scientists off the Oregon Coast near Newport.